 And it is story that keeps us inspired and on track –– no matter how hard the current path, how stormy the current weather, how impossible that next step.

-Below are 33 of the ecommerce strategies –– which are really just stories –– that have inspired me, from 12 of some of my favorite brands (innovating their way to crazy success).
+Below are ecommerce strategies –– which are really just stories –– that have inspired me, from 10 of some of my favorite brands (innovating their way to crazy success).

 Each comes with its own tips and tactics, and each its own version of what success is, how it happens and why anyone beyond that individual who achieved it should care.

 1. How to Use Video to Power Proof of Concept Sales

 Sully, the founder of BombTech Golf, knows how cliche his launch into ecommerce sounds.
 He was fired from his job on the same day he learned his wife was pregnant.

 And the convergence of those two incidences lit within him a fire.